Public Accounts of Canada 2017 Volume I - Top of the page Navigation

-The Government's segmented information, which is based on the ministerial portfolio structure, groups together departments and agencies' activities for which a Minister is responsible as well as those of the Crown corporations and other entities as described in Note 13 to the consolidated financial statements in Section 2 of this volume.
+The Government's segmented information, which is based on the ministerial portfolio structure, groups the activities of departments, agencies and Crown corporations and other entities for which a Minister is responsible as described in Note 1 and Note 13 to the consolidated financial statements in Section 2 of this volume.

 Government's cost of operations

-Government's cost of operations consists of three major types: transfer payments, other program expenses and public debt charges.
+Government's cost of operations consists of three major types: transfer payments, other expenses, and public debt charges.